 Whether you’re a student, a professor, or are any member of an academic institution, Tracker is free for you.
 The best way to get started is to go to our Help Center and follow our six steps to requesting a sponsored plan.

 If you’re a student, you have a few available options.
 If privacy isn’t a concern, consider making your Tracker project public (see below).
 Public projects are also free and allow unlimited users.
-If you’d prefer a private account, and require more than three collaborators, we recommend that you ask your teacher or any full-time staff member to request a sponsored plan.
+If you’d prefer a private account, and require more than five collaborators, we recommend that you ask your teacher or any full-time staff member to request a sponsored plan.

 Tracker is free to any team, of any size, if they choose to make their project public.
 Lots of people take advantage of this option, from gaming companies to government entities.
 You can launch a project as a public one or turn any existing project into a public project by simply enabling the Public Access option on the Project Settings page.